puritys/chromeSecureShell/README.md

 ## keybindings

-meta-as-ctrl: I can use the following setting of keybindings instead of my meta-as-ctrl hacked option.
+I can use the following setting of keybindings instead of my hack "ctrl-v-paste-hacky".
 ```
 {
   "Meta-c": "'\u0003'"